DojinPark/uvm-pinning/README.md

 ./addvector 1228.8 1024
 ```

-- Than to obtain log text and plot page faults from individual benchmark:
+- Than to obtain log text and plot page faults from individual benchmark,
 ```bash
 sudo uvm-pinning-plot my_log.txt
 ```